Enhancements FAQs

 What happens to my current Capstone or Synthesis course?

 Nothing right away.
 All current students will have to meet the requirements of the current Mason Core, so they will need to take a Capstone or Synthesis requirement.
 As we phase in the Mason Apex category for future students, we will add the designation to the existing Capstone/Synthesis courses.
-If the existing course does not meet the basic requirements, we will work with your department to adjust your offerings.
+If the existing course does not meet the basic requirements or is a 300-level course, we will work with your department to adjust your offerings.
 Review the Mason Apex learning outcomes to determine how your current course compares with the newly defined standards.

 Moving forward, all new courses will be approved by the Mason Core Committee using the updated Mason Apex criteria.
 Refer to the Course Submissions page for a detailed overview of the approval process.